jasonflorentino/wollbot/README.md

 - Get a forwarding url with `npm run ngrok`
 - Run `npm run dev`
 - Save the ngrok url into the Bot application's INTERACTIONS ENDPOINT URL (in Settings)
-- When finished `npm run publish` to deploy changes.
+- When finished `npm run publish` to deploy changes to Cloudflare.
+- Don't forget to change the Bot's INTERACTIONS ENDPOINT URL back workers URL.